Cook Like Czechs

 Egg wash:

 Equipment: A large cookie sheet at least 12 inches long.
-If you only have a smaller baking sheet, feel free to curve the roll slightly.
+If you only have a smaller baking sheet, feel free to bend the roll slightly.
 Next, you will need parchment paper to line the sheet.

 ➜ How to make Slovak nut rolls